Joseph Kentenich: Return from exile

 In December 1963, Pope Paul VI appointed Bishop Höffner, from Münster, as moderator and protector of Schoenstatt.
-A new apostolic visitor is appointed, who delivered a favorable report.
+A new apostolic visitor was appointed, who delivered a favorable report.
 In 1964, under the unanimous opinion of the German bishops, a papal decree declared the separation of Schoenstatt from the Pallottines.

-In October 1965, Father Kentenich was reinstated at the direction of the Movement.
+In October 1965, Kentenich was reinstated at the direction of the Movement.
 Now in his eighties, he was received by Paul VI a few days after the closing of the Second Vatican Council.
 He predicted that the council "will bear fruit, but will have first negative effects, because of the uncertainty of large sections of the hierarchy, clergy and laity about the image of the Church...
 This uncertainty can be overcome by turning our eyes to Mary, the first image and Mother of the Church.

 His last actions in Schoenstatt: a father to many

-On Christmas of 1965, Father Kentenich, his face now adorned with a long white beard, was enthusiastically welcomed at Schoenstatt.
+On Christmas of 1965, Kentenich was welcomed at Schoenstatt.
 His work now included five secular institutes: the Schoenstatt Fathers, the Diocesan Priests, the Brothers of Mary, the Sisters of Mary, the Ladies of Schoenstatt, and the Families.
 This also encompassed the several Federations and Leagues gathering priests, lay people, and families.
-Kentenich now devoted his strength to exert his spiritual fatherhood for all.

-An influential theology in the years after the council demanded an "adult faith", the autonomy of the individual, the application of the democratic principle in the Church.
-In opposition to these ideas in fashion, Father Kentenich stressed the fatherhood of God and that of the priesthood in the Church, especially the episcopate.
-Originating from charity, the fatherhood is also the principle of authority, and implies obedience.
-The motherly presence of Mary is another essential point of the movement; the practical way to live it is the covenant of love with the Mother Thrice Admirable.
+Kentenich stressed the fatherhood of God and that of the priesthood in the Church, especially the episcopate.
+The fatherhood, with the motherly presence of Mary were both essential points of the movement; the practical way to live this was by the covenant of love with the Mother Thrice Admirable.